Creepshow 3: The Professor's Wife

 Two former students come to visit Professor Dayton and meet his fiancée Kathy.
 Having been victims of his practical jokes in the past, they suspect that Kathy is actually a robot, which the professor has supposedly spent the last 20 years working on in his laboratory.
 She also behaves like a robot and does not eat or drink, which further indicates that she is probably mechanical.

 When the professor is out of the house, they decide to dismantle Kathy to see what she looks like on the inside.
 To their utter horror, they learn that Kathy really was a human being after all and that she was a mail-order bride.
 The professor later buys an 'advanced' voodoo kit from the homeless street vendor to put Kathy back together in time for the wedding.

-Rachel, the killer call girl, makes a brief appearance in this story.
+Rachael, the killer call girl, makes a brief appearance in this story.

 Haunted Dog

 A cruel, miserly doctor, Dr. Farwell, is working a 30-day court-ordered sentence at a free clinic, where he is very insolent and rude towards his patients.
 He even goes as far as to show no sympathy towards a young girl with a brain tumor and mocks an elderly woman who is going blind.
 One day, he buys a hot dog.

-Dr. Farwell accidentally drops it on the ground.
+Farwell accidentally drops it on the ground.
 He sadistically decides to give the dirty hot dog to a homeless man who has been bothering him for some spare change.
-The homeless man dies after taking one bite, and he returns to haunt the cruel doctor.
-The story ends with the doctor having a heart attack from having had too many encounters with his ghostly stalker.
-Victor from "Call Girl" also appears in this segment, and he seems to be in cahoots with Dr. Farwell.
+The homeless man dies after taking one bite, and he returns to haunt Farwell.
+The story ends with Farwell having a heart attack from having had too many encounters with his ghostly stalker.
+Victor from "Call Girl" also appears in this segment, and he seems to be in cahoots with Farwell.
 The homeless man can be heard muttering, "Thanks for the good dog" to Dr. Farwell throughout the segment, an allusion to Creepshow 2's "The Hitch-Hiker".
 The Hispanic woman from "Alice" also makes an appearance in this story.